iterative/dvc.org/content/docs/studio/user-guide/projects/explore-experiments.md

 visualize and compare them, and run new experiments.
 For this, open the project by clicking the project name (in this case, `example-get-started`).

-A project table will be generated as shown below.
+An experiments table for the project will be generated as shown below.
 This includes metrics, hyperparameters and information about the datasets.
 All these values are flattened and neatly presented for you.

 ![](https://static.iterative.ai/img/studio/view_components.png)

 ## Components of a project

-The tabular display has different components that show you the complete experiment history as well as enable to you to generate plots, compare experiments, run new experiments, etc. The major components of a project table
+The experiments table of the project has different components that show you the complete experiment history as well as enable to you to generate plots, compare experiments, run new experiments, etc. The major components of the table are:
-are:

 - [Git history](#git-history) - represents your experimentation history.
 - [Display preferences](#display-preferences) - show/hide branches, commits and
-  columns, and re-arrange your project.
+  columns, and re-arrange the table.
 - Buttons to
   [visualize, compare, and run experiments](#visualize-compare-and-run-experiments).